-Whether it’s for business or pleasure, snap out of the time-hop with this quick and reliable pick-me-up.
-Just the ticket when frequent flying places strain on your mind and body.
+Whether it’s for business or pleasure, snap out of the time-hop with this quick and reliable pick-me-up: IV therapy for jet lag.
+It’s just the ticket when frequently flying places strain on your mind and body.

 Why feel sick longer with jet lag when you travel across the country than you have to when our treatment protocols can start taking effect almost immediately?

-Kick jet lag to the curb, and fight fatigue with a targeted treatment.
+Kick jet lag to the curb with jet lag IV therapy, and fight fatigue with a targeted treatment.
 Schedule a mobile IV drip today from the comfort of your home, hotel room, or gathering, and let our medics help you feel better instantly.

 Jet lag is a temporary sleep disorder that occurs after you have traveled across multiple time zones.

 Air travel disrupts your circadian rhythm, also known as your ‘body clock,’ which tells your body when to wake up and go to sleep.
 It usually takes a day or two to adjust to the new time zone, but some people may experience lingering symptoms.

 Being out of synchronization with the local time is inconvenient for anyone, but especially for business travelers to Colorado who have clients to meet and productivity goals to reach.

 The farther you travel, the worse your symptoms can be.
 In addition, the symptoms of jet lag are generally worse when you are traveling west to east.

 Symptoms of jet lag include…

 - Difficulty concentrating